 To write a great how-to post, follow these steps:

 - Start writing your how-to post, breaking it down into clear and easy to follow steps

 - Include images or video to help illustrate your how-to instructions

 - Edit and proofread your how-to post before publishing

-These are step-by-step guides that show readers how to complete a specific project or task.
+These are step-by-step guides that show readers how to complete a specific DIY project or task.

 Example titles might include: